 In mid 2019, VSS surgery began a peripatetic service in Toowoomba with the team at RedVets, a practice established by Dr David Hall, a former VSS intern.

-This year has been an incredibly busy and dynamic year for the practice as we negotiated an unprecedented pandemic.
+2020 was an incredibly busy and dynamic year for the practice as we negotiated an unprecedented pandemic.

 The VSS Conference was held in the week that the coronavirus was really recognised as a global phenomenon with travel restrictions and limitations on the size of gatherings one week later and it would not have occurred.